Big 5 Conservation, National Parks

 - 24 hour animal game counts

-- Big game tracking and identification
+- Big game monitoring and identification

-- Carry out large animal and bird population surveys
+- Large animal and bird population surveys

 - Set up and monitor camera traps, looking at animal activities around popular animal paths